 The undergraduate program requires the completion of 135 semester credit hours for graduation.
 The suggested course of study for aerospace engineering students is given in the following tables.

-Bachelor of Science Degree in Aerospace Engineering
+The following tables outline the sequence of courses for a Bachelor of Science Degree in Aerospace Engineering.

 The Bachelor of Science in Aerospace Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.